 - 1. Under the outward processing procedure Union goods may be temporarily exported from the customs territory of the Union in order to undergo processing operations.
 The processed products resulting from those goods may be released for free circulation with total or partial relief from import duty upon application by the holder of the authorisation or by any other person established in the customs territory of the Union, provided that that person has obtained the consent of the holder of the authorisation and the conditions of the authorisation are fulfilled. - 2.
-The conditions for placing goods under outward processing shall be the following: - (a) where required, an authorisation has been granted in accordance with Article 102 and this Article;
+The conditions for placing goods under outward processing shall be the following: - (a) where required, an authorisation has been granted in accordance with Article 102 and this Article; - (b) the minimum data has been provided or made available to customs, which must include at least the exporter responsible for the goods, the seller, the buyer, the value, the origin, the tariff classification and a description of the goods the required data has been provided or made available to the customs authorities; - (c) any export duty or other charges due are paid or guaranteed; and - (d) the goods comply with the relevant other legislation applied by the customs authorities. - 3.
+The customs authorities shall not grant an authorization for an outward processing procedure for any of the following Union goods: - (a) goods the export of which gives rise to repayment or remission of import duty; - (b) goods which, prior to export, were released for free circulation under a duty exemption or at a reduced rate of duty by virtue of their end-use, for as long as the purposes of such end-use have not been fulfilled, unless those goods have to undergo repair operations;

-- (b) the minimum data has been provided or made available to customs, which must include at least the exporter responsible for the goods, the seller, the buyer, the value, the origin, the tariff classification and a description of the goods; - (c) any export duty or other charges due are paid or guaranteed; - (d) the goods comply with the relevant other legislation applied by the customs authorities; - 3.
-The customs authorities shall not grant an authorization for an outward processing procedure for any of the following Union goods: - (a) goods the export of which gives rise to repayment or remission of import duty; - (b) goods which, prior to export, were released for free circulation under a duty exemption or at a reduced rate of duty by virtue of their end-use, for as long as the purposes of such end-use have not been fulfilled, unless those goods have to undergo repair operations; - (c) goods the export of which gives rise to the granting of export refunds; - (d) goods in respect of which a financial advantage other than refunds as referred to in point (c) is granted under the common agricultural policy by virtue of the export of those goods. - 4.
+- (c) goods the export of which gives rise to the granting of export refunds; - (d) goods in respect of which a financial advantage other than refunds as referred to in point (c) is granted under the common agricultural policy by virtue of the export of those goods. - 4.
 The customs authorities shall specify the period within which goods temporarily exported must be re-imported into the customs territory of the Union in the form of processed products, and released for free circulation, in order to be able to benefit from total or partial relief from import duty.
-They may grant an extension, of reasonable duration, of that period, upon justified application by the holder of the authorisation.
+They may grant an extension, of reasonable duration, of that period, upon justified application by the holder of the authorisation. - 5.
+The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining the data to be provided or made available to the customs authorities for placing goods under the outward processing procedure as referred to in paragraph 2, point (b).